Last Updated: February 22, 2023

 Especially with novice divers, it happens that they do not respect their limits.
 Sometimes the divemaster plans a dive that is beyond your skills or that you are not up to.

 In doing so, you run the risk of reacting incorrectly and panicking in an emergency.
-If you realize that the dive you are planning is beyond you, say NO. It is not a sign of cowardice but shows a sense of responsibility and character if you do not blindly follow the herd.
+If you realize that the dive is beyond you, say NO. It is not a sign of cowardice but shows a sense of responsibility and character if you do not blindly follow the herd.

 5. Breath properly underwater